Miaojj287/miaojj287.github.io/_pages/experience.md

   * Developing and promoting online education platforms
   * Customizing websites, applications, WeChat programs
 * Summer 2022: Project Assistant in LG Display(China)
-  * Assisted in the launch of new display products, including collecting sales and marketing data, managing documents and reports
+  * Assisting in the launch of new display products, including collecting sales and marketing data, managing documents and reports
-  *  Used data visualization tools to process and analyze the collected data, and concluded reports about the market trends and consumers’ preferences, providing data for the marketing department
+  *  Using data visualization tools to process and analyze the collected data, and concluding reports about the market trends and consumers’ preferences, providing data for the marketing department